harryf/yoshi-podcasts/_episodes/episode-014.md

 ---
 layout: episode
-title: Episode 014 - Eighth episode with Yoshi, Christian and Harry
+title: Episode 014 - From Pawn Shops to Punchlines - A Comedian’s Journey
 short_title: Eighth episode with Yoshi, Christian and Harry
 date: '2024-12-01'
 time: '17:04'
 duration: 1h6m27s
 permalink: "/episodes/episode-014/"
-description: Eighth episode with Yoshi, Christian and Harry
+description: In this episode, Yoshi, Christian and Harry dive into the realities of stand-up comedy, from awkward first performances and industry struggles to unexpected detours in pawn shops and the adult entertainment industry.
 video_files:
 - file_name: C0056.mp4
   description: Full room camera - Camcorder